NYPL/dgx-global-search/README.md

 Note the above assumes you have valid AWS credentials associated with profile "nypl-digital-dev".
 Contact NYPL Digital Department to establish your `nypl-digital-dev` and `nypl-sandbox` accounts.

+To use the Custom Search API locally, you must obtain credentials from Google via https://console.developers.google.com.

+* Create an account
+* Select "Credentials" on the account page
+* Add a new API key
+* Enable the APIs you wish to associate with that key including the Custom Search API

+You can then use that key in the `.env` file for the `API_ROOT` variable.
+Additionally, you'll need the ID for NYPL's Custom Search Engine, "NYPL Search."
+This can be obtained in NYPL's parameter store.
+Contact a contributing developer for further information.
+It may take a few minutes for your key to gain access to the search engine results.

 #### Local Redis

 To run locally against a local Redis, [download Redis](https://redis.io/topics/quickstart), start it (i.e. run `redis-server` in another tab), and then run: